National Atlas of Georgia: Early geographical maps and atlases

 Cartography has a long tradition in Georgia.
 Scientific and cartographic depictions of Georgia by Georgian scholars date back to the first half of the 18th century.
-Prince Vakhushti of Kartli, a family member of King Vakhtang VI of Kartli (the core region of Georgia), prepared a geographical description of Georgia and adjacent territories as well as geographical atlases.
+Prince Vakhushti of Kartli, a family member of King Vakhtang VI (the core region of Georgia), prepared a geographical description of Georgia and adjacent territories as well as geographical atlases.
 Vakhushti had compiled two manuscript atlases of Georgia, and the maps by Vakhushti evoked strong interest in Russia and Europe.
 In 1731 the Wissenschaftliche Zeitung (Leipzig) published a report about a "Prinz aus Tiflis" (prince from Tbilisi) who authored remarkable maps of the Caucasus Mountains.
 The famous French cartographer, Academician Joseph-Nicolas Delisle, had copied a map from Vakhushti's first atlas and published it in 1766 in Paris as "General Map of Georgia and Armenia".
 The text and part of the maps by Prince Vakhushti were translated into French by Marie-Félicité Brosset in the mid-19th century.
 In 1947 the map of Kartli and a plan of Tbilisi were printed in Paris.

 The originals of Vakhushti's atlases are kept in the archives in Tbilisi.
-For the 300th anniversary of his birth, the Institute of Geography reprinted the Geographical Atlas of Georgia by Vakhushti Bagrationi in 1997.
+For the 300th anniversary of his birth, the Institute of Geography reprinted in 1997 the Geographical Atlas of Georgia by Vakhushti Bagrationi.
 In 2013 the “Description of the Kingdom of Georgia” and Bagrationi's "Geographical Atlas" were registered in UNESCO's Memory of the World Programme.